Semi-local string comparison: algorithmic techniques and applications

-A new algorithm for the three-way semi-local LCS problem can be obtained by an application of the techniques described in \chapref{c-semi}.
+A new algorithm for the extended substring-string LCS problem can be obtained by an application of the techniques described in \chapref{c-semi}.
 The resulting algorithm improves on existing algorithms in running time, and approaches an answer to Lifshits' question within a logarithmic factor.

-\algref{alg-gc-llcs} provides, as a special case, an algorithm for the LCS problem between a GC-string and a plain string, running in time $O(m \log m \cdot \bar n)$; the LCS score can easily be queried from any one of the algorithm's three output matrices by \thref{th-ps}.
-This running time should be contrasted with standard LCS algorithms on plain strings, running in time $O\bigpa{\frac{mn}{\log(m+n)}}$ \cite{Masek_Paterson:80,Crochemore+:03_SIAM}, and with the NP-hardness of the LCS problem on two GC-strings \cite{Lifshits_Lohrey:06}.
+\algref{alg-gc-slcs} provides, as a special case, an algorithm for the LCS problem between a plain string and a GC-string, running in time $O(m \log m \cdot \bar n)$; the LCS score can easily be queried from the algorithm's output matrix by \thref{th-ps}.
+This running time should be contrasted with standard LCS algorithms on plain strings, running in time $O\bigpa{\frac{mn}{\log^2 n} + n}$ \cite{Masek_Paterson:80,Crochemore+:03_SIAM}, and with the PP-hardness of the LCS problem on two GC-strings \cite{Lifshits_Lohrey:06,Lohrey:12}.

-Hermelin et al.\ \cite{Hermelin+:09} gave a more detailed analysis of the LCS problem on GC-strings, by considering the weighted alignment problem on a pair of GC-strings $a$, $b$ of total compressed length $\bar r = \bar m + \bar n$, parameterised by the strings' total plain length $r = m + n$.
-They gave an algorithm running in time $O(r^{1.34} \bar r^{1.34})$ for general weights, and in time $O(r^{1.2} \bar r^{1.4})$ for rational weights.
+Hermelin et al.\ \cite{Hermelin+:13} and Gawrychowski \cite{Gawrychowski:12} refined the application of our techniques as follows.
+They consider the rational-weighted alignment problem (equivalently, the LCS or Levenshtein distance problems) on a pair of GC-strings $a$, $b$ of total compressed length $\bar r = \bar m + \bar n$, parameterised by the strings' total plain length $r = m + n$.
+The algorithm of \cite{Hermelin+:13} runs in time $O\bigpa{r \log (r/\bar r) \cdot \bar r}$, which is improved in \cite{Gawrychowski:12} to $O\bigpa{r \log^{1/2} (r/\bar r) \cdot \bar r}$.
+In both cases, our algorithm of \thref{th-mmult} is used as a subroutine.

-In the case of rational weights, the parameterised running time of weighted GC-string alignment can be improved by the following straightforward algorithm.
-First, we uncompress one of the input strings --- say, string $b$.
-Then, we run \algref{alg-gc-llcs} on the GC-string $a$ as a text against the plain string $b$ as a pattern.
-The resulting running time is $O(m \log m \cdot \bar n) = O(r \log r \cdot \bar r)$.

-\mysection{Local subsequence recognition} The local subsequence recognition problem was introduced in \secref{s-llcs} as a special case of the semi-local LCS problem. \defref{def-lsubrec} in \secref{s-amatch} described this problem as a variant of the approximate matching problem.
+\mysection{Local subsequence recognition} The local subsequence recognition problem was introduced in \secref{s-slcs} as a special case of the semi-local LCS problem, and defined in \secref{s-amatch} (\defref{def-lsubrec}) as a variant of the approximate matching problem.
 In the context of local subsequence recognition, a substring of text $t$ is called a \emph{matching substring}, if it contains the pattern $p$ as a subsequence.
 A matching substring will be called \emph{minimally matching}, if it is inclusion-minimal, i.e.\ it has no proper matching substring.

 We recall that, depending on the output filtering, local subsequence recognition can take the following forms: the \emph{minimum-window subsequence recognition problem}, which asks for the locations of all substrings of $t$ that are minimally matching, and the \emph{fixed-window subsequence recognition problem}, which asks for the locations of all the matching substrings of a fixed length $w$.
 A combination of these two problems is the \emph{bounded minimal-window subsequence recognition problem}, which asks for the locations of all the minimally matching substrings below a fixed length $w$.